SRombauts/UEPlasticPlugin/README.md

  - Mac OS X Support
  - add a setting to bypass checkout and let the user directly modify the assets like Git
  - add a setting to configure Plastic SCM to use "read-only flags" like Perforce
- - add a setting to pass the --update option to "checkin"
+ - add a setting to pass the --update option to "check-in"
  - add a "clean directory" or "check-in deleted files"
  - add dedicated icon for Changed files
  - add dedicated icon for Ignored files